stylus/stylus/docs/index.md

       link: https://github.com/stylus/stylus

 features:
-  - title: Born for Nodejs
+  - title: Born for Node.js
-    details: TJ create this project for nodejs ecosystem since 2010
+    details: TJ created this project for the Node.js Ecosystem in 2010
   - title: CSS Compatible
-    details: Don't like indented syntax ? ok, it's optional!
-You can write stylus like css-style without pain
+    details: Don't like indented syntax?
+OK, it's optional!
+You can write Stylus like CSS without the pain
   - title: IDE support
-    details: Both VSCode (with stylus extension) and WebStorm (builtin) support stylus development
+    details: Both VSCode (with Stylus extension) and WebStorm (built in) support Stylus development
   - title: All optional
-    details: braces, semi-colons and more can be omit in your code, keep clean and less
+    details: Braces, semi-colons, and more can be omitted from your code to keep it clean and smaller
 ---